 Basic brickwork, flat roofs and large picture windows did away with style concerns on the outside, while American influence was everywhere inside, using new materials like formica and fibreglass, while splashing animal prints on walls and floors.
 These prefab houses are most famously found on the Excalibur Estate in Catford, which earned a Grade II listing in 2009.

 Today, London is overflowing with stunning homes that can truly be considered as works of art in their own right.
-Much like in the Victorian era, there is a focus on diversity, but taken even further – now, you can find areas of the city with contemporary where no two buildings look the same.
+Much like in the Victorian era, there is a focus on diversity, but taken even further – now, you can find areas of the city with contemporary properties, where no two buildings look the same.